Sonic2Sonic2/talks/README.md

 # talks
-Talks from anywhere, includes their links and transcripts.
+Talks from anywhere, including their links and transcripts.